-Several soft skills indirectly related to medicine but nonetheless important
+- Several soft skills are indirectly related to medicine but nonetheless important

 Practicing medicine today looks much different than it did even 50 years ago.
 The demands of the modern physician are greater than ever.
 It's common for many doctors to work for large medical conglomerates or hospital systems.
 They're often salaried, with plenty of pressure to go along with their considerable pay.
 As physicians try to manage their ever-increasing demands, they must be able to leverage a series of soft skills that they can't necessarily learn at medical school.
 While these skills may not seem inherently related to medicine, they're integral in ensuring the highest quality of patient care.

 If you're a locum tenens provider, having soft skills can help you differentiate yourself from the rest of the pack.
 Here are four soft skills physicians need but haven't been taught.

 When you sit down with a patient, there's an unspoken agreement: you're the expert.
 You're the one who's going to analyze their condition and accurately diagnose any issues.
 But it's a two-way street.
 While a patient has to respect your authority, your diagnosis is only as good as the information you receive from the patient.
 That means a physician must be able to listen to what a patient is telling them effectively.
 Participating in active listening is the best way to truly hear what the patient is experiencing and empathize with their plight.
 It enables physicians to make the most accurate diagnoses and ensures that all relevant information is gathered.
 Participating in active listening also helps you do three things from the patient's perspective:

 - It strengthens the physician-patient relationship.
 When a patient feels heard, it eases their stress and anxiety.